doc-detective/doc-detective/README.md

 ### Scroll

 Scroll the current page by a specified number of pixels.
+Only runs if a test is being recorded.

 For `x`, positive values scroll right and negative values scroll left.
 For `y`, positive values scroll down and negative values scroll up.

 Format: